phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 should be transferrable, they may not and you might have to make some simple modifications.

-One of the key aspects to standardizing your node environment is to use a tool called [nvm][nvm]. nvm allows for users to easily manage node versions and switch between them.
-Using nvm allows you to explicitly choose what version of node you want to run.
+One of the key aspects to standardizing your Node environment is to use a tool called [nvm][nvm]. nvm allows for users to easily manage Node versions and switch between them.
+Using nvm allows you to explicitly choose what version of Node you want to run.
 You don't have to worry about PATH issues or wondering if your bashrc or bash_profile ran correctly.

 The following steps are taken from nvm's documentation, so if something doesn't